 7. NAUTICAL/MARITIME ARCHAEOLOGY

 Nautical archaeology is the study of the remains of boats and ships and the cultures that created and used them.
-The program therefore focuses on the history of wooden ship construction; seafaring through the ages; maritime commerce, cargoes, and ports; and the techniques used to record, analyse and conserve the remains of these activities.
+The program, therefore, focuses on the history of wooden ship construction; seafaring through the ages; maritime commerce, cargoes, and ports; and the techniques used to record, analyze and conserve the remains of these activities.
 Students in this major spend as much time in the field compiling hands-on research as they do in the classroom.
 Because there is so much involved in nautical/maritime archaeology, students are schooled in many different fields of ocean travel, diving, archaeology, and anthropology.